codebyluckyman/publishernest/knowledge.md

 - **Visual Appeal**: Use professional, appealing visuals that reflect publishing industry standards
 - **Accessibility**: Ensure the application is accessible to all users regardless of technical expertise

+## Navigation Structure
+The application's navigation is organized into three primary categories:

+1. **Quotes**
+   - Quote Requests - Create and manage quote requests to suppliers
+   - Quotes - View and manage supplier quotes and responses

+2. **Production**
+   - Suppliers - Manage supplier information and relationships
+   - Print Runs - Track production timelines
+   - Purchase Orders - Create and manage orders to suppliers

+3. **Sales**
+   - Customers - Maintain customer information and relationships
+   - Sales Orders - Generate and track client orders

+Each category has a collapsed/expandable submenu for easier navigation and organization.

 ## Core Features

 ### Quote Request Management